Kruger National Park, Thornybush Nature Reserve, Sabi Sands Game Reserve, Londolozi Game Reserve, Mala Mala Game Reserve

 It's a quick drive south to the Sabi Sands Game Reserve, the most famous of all of Kruger's private reserves.
 Most of the Sabi Sands is marked out into smaller individual reserves, the majority of them centered on either the Sabi or the Sand River.
 These permanent snaking rivers entice tens of thousands of mammals from the neighboring Kruger National Park, some of them migratory visitors and others becoming permanent residents.
 Each reserve has its specialty, thanks to the subtle differences between habitats.
 In Londolozi, that specialty is the leopard.

-Londolozi is focused on exclusivity, and the Granite Suites are fitted with private heated plunge pools and a verandah that gazes over the savannah.
+Your suite is fitted with private heated plunge pools and a verandah that gazes over the savannah.
 Grey duiker and nyala regularly roam below, along with bushbuck, waterbuck, mongoose and civet.
 Wahlberg's eagles soar overhead, and like all of the Kruger's private reserves, safari starts straight from the suite.
 As you will come to expect, your luxurious suite will have floor-to-ceiling windows, so you will always enjoy the authenticity of the wild.
 Your safari program is flexible, and you will have an opportunity to switch a morning or afternoon game drive for a bush walk.
 Guided by an armed ranger, these walks focus on the rich array of antelopes that occupy the reserve.

 Day 6 - 7